chaos-polymtl/lethe-rpt/doc/source/installation/regular_installation.rst

   make -j$numprocs install

-This will install lethe to the installation folder you provided in the previous step.
+This will install lethe-rpt to the installation folder you provided in the previous step.
 You can now add the following lines to your ``.bashrc``:

 .. code-block:: text
   :class: copy-button